giry-dev/mangrove-docs/docs/high-level/concepts/makers-takers-keepers/README.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Here is a simplified three-step diagram of Mangrove unlocked assets and offer-is-code approach.
-It also introduces the three main actors on Mangrove's DEX.
+It also introduces the three main actors on Mangrove DEX.

 <img src={useBaseUrl('img/assets/maker-taker-keeper.png')} width="100%"/>